-- Assign or hire a dynamic facilitator who is empathetic and culturally sensitive, understands intersectionality and power, and can engage a group in a participatory way. - Invite participants (maximum 12 people). - Create scenario ask participants for a scenario of a diverse survivor in their context.
+- Assign or hire a dynamic facilitator who

+is empathetic and culturally sensitive,

+understands intersectionality and power, and

+can engage a group in a participatory way.

+- Invite participants (maximum 12 people).

+- Create scenario ask participants for a scenario of a diverse survivor in their context.
 Alternatively, the facilitator can sit down with 1-2 people and create a scenario of a GBV survivor inspired by this specific context.
 Ensure that it is an imaginary scenario and only inspired by the context (not based on a real survivor's situation).
-An example case scenario is provided under Reference Materials. - Prepare 'Systems of Oppression' cards and 'Characteristic' cards by referencing the intersectionality matrix (Figure 1), found in the Reference Materials section. e.g. characteristic - sex correlates to the 'system of oppression' - sexism.
-Refer to cards in Reference Materials, page 49. - Set up the room with a circle of chairs.
+An example case scenario is provided under Reference Materials Additional Resources

+- Prepare 'Systems of Oppression' cards and 'Characteristic' cards by referencing the intersectionality matrix (Figure 1), found in the Reference Materials section. e.g. characteristic - sex correlates to the 'system of oppression' - sexism.

+- Set up the room with a circle of chairs.